The following describes the branch’s research programs and program areas.

 Although routine screening has occurred at the state level since the 1970s, available screening tests have historically varied significantly by state; similarly, few states have evaluated the rationale for or efficacy of the tests systematically.
 Because these programs screen more than 4 million U.S. infants per year, newborn screening represents the most common form of genetic testing performed in the United States.

-The Hunter Kelly Newborn Screening Research Program within IDDB focuses on developing systematic methods to identify conditions appropriate for newborn screening, developing and testing innovative interventions and treatments to improve outcomes, educating the provider workforce, developing and implementing appropriate information and communication systems for parents and providers, and sponsoring ongoing programs of research and research training in newborn screening.
+The Hunter Kelly Newborn Screening Research Program, established within IDDB in 2009, focuses on developing systematic methods to identify conditions appropriate for newborn screening, developing, and testing innovative interventions and treatments to improve outcomes, educating the provider workforce, developing and implementing appropriate information and communication systems for parents and providers, and sponsoring ongoing programs of research and research training in newborn screening.

-One of the resources created to support investigators in the newborn screening community is the Newborn Screening Translational Research Network (NBSTRN) , a contract awarded to the American College of Medical Genetics and Genomics to provide infrastructure for research to advance diagnostics and treatment of newborn screening disorders and conditions that may be amenable to newborn screening.
-Some of the resources developed by the network include a virtual repository of dried bloodspots, support for laboratory testing algorithms and decision matrices, and development of databases to allow long-term follow-up studies.
+One of the resources created to support investigators in the newborn screening community is the Newborn Screening Translational Research Network, a contract awarded to the American College of Medical Genetics and Genomics to provide infrastructure for research to advance diagnostics and treatment of newborn screening disorders and conditions that may be amenable to newborn screening.
+Some of the resources developed by the network include a virtual repository of states, subjects, and samples of dried bloodspots; support for laboratory testing algorithms and decision matrices; information about new or potential disorders for newborn screening; and development of databases to allow long-term follow-up studies.

 Program Official: Alice Kau

 During the last 20 years, NICHD has supported a considerable number of research projects related to ASDs.
-NICHD’s past autism research efforts included the Collaborative Programs of Excellence in Autism (CPEA) Network on the Neurobiology and Genetics of Autism, which was co-funded by NIDCD, and the Studies to Advance Autism Research and Treatment (STAART) Network, with co-funding from the NIMH, NINDS, NIDCD, and NIEHS.
+NICHD’s past autism research efforts include the Collaborative Programs of Excellence in Autism (CPEA) Network on the Neurobiology and Genetics of Autism, and the Studies to Advance Autism Research and Treatment (STAART) Network.

 In 2007, to maximize coordination and cohesion of NIH-sponsored efforts in autism research, NIH consolidated the CPEA and STAART Networks into the trans-NIH Autism Centers of Excellence (ACE) program.
-NICHD is one of the five NIH Institutes sponsoring the ACE program, which also includes NIMH, NINDS, NIDCD, and NIEHS.
+NICHD is one of the five NIH Institutes sponsoring the ACE program, which also receives support from National Institute of Mental Health (NIMH), National Institute of Neurological Disorders and Stroke (NINDS), National Institute on Deafness and Other Communication Disorders (NIDCD), and National Institute of Environmental Health Services (NIEHS).

 NIH is currently accepting applications for the next funding cycle of the ACE centers and networks through two Requests for Applications (RFAs): RFA-HD-22-008: Autism Centers of Excellence: Centers (P50 Clinical Trial Optional) and RFA-HD-22-007: Autism Centers of Excellence: Networks (R01 Clinical Trial Optional).
 The 2021 ACE Program Frequently Asked Questions (FAQs) (updated October 8, 2021, with six new FAQs) (PDF 148 KB) offer additional information about these RFAs.